 For the most part, Noordam serves up fresh, tasty and varied fare.
 A Culinary Council made up of five high-profile chefs, along with Holland America's master chef, Rudi Sodamin, contribute recipes that are featured most nights in the main dining rooms.
-Vegetarian options and at least one sugar-free dessert are included on dining room menus.
+Vegetarian options and at least one sugar-free dessert are included on dining-room menus.

 Still hungry?
 Late-night snacks are served until 11:30 p.m., and pasta and pizza are dished out until midnight in the Lido Restaurant.
-Plus, sandwiches and pastries (free with the purchase of specialty coffees and teas and bottled water) are in the Explorations Cafe from early morning until 10 p.m.
+Plus, sandwiches and pastries (free with the purchase of specialty coffees and teas and bottled water) are in the Explorations Cafe from early morning until 9.30 p.m.
 Two other eateries and the ship's weekly pop-up restaurant, Le Cirque, present even more options for those willing to pay extra for variety.

 Vista Dining Room (Decks 2 and 3, aft): The pleasant main dining rooms are connected by a grand staircase and decorated in dusty rose hues.
 Large windows surrounding the room bring the outside in.

 Fixed seatings for dinner are at 5:30 p.m. and 7:45 p.m.
-HAL's As You Wish dining allows open seating (with or without a reservation) from 5:15 p.m. to 9 p.m.
+HAL's "As You Wish" dining allows open seating (with or without a reservation), with the last seating at 9 p.m.
+Buzzers are handed out to As You Wish diners at peak times so they can enjoy a drink in the bar while they wait.
 Signature dishes available nightly include French onion soup, Caesar salad, grilled salmon, broiled strip loin and roasted chicken.
-Plus, there's at least one vegetarian entree on the menu nightly.
-A full vegetarian menu, including vegan selections, is also available, but should be ordered the night before.
+Plus there's at least one vegetarian entree on the menu nightly.
+A full vegetarian menu, including vegan selections, is also available but should be ordered the night before.

-A typical dinner menu has six to nine appetizer/soup/salad selections, such as deep-fried hazelnut crusted brie and salmon tartare with baby zucchini; eight to 11 entrees, like bucatini with duck and rockfish with garlicky clams; and 10 or so dessert options, such as caramelized pear crepes with vanilla ice cream and sugar-free hazelnut mousse cake.
+A typical dinner menu has six to nine appetizer/soup/salad selections, such as deep-fried hazelnut crusted brie and salmon tartare with baby zucchini; eight to 11 entrees, such as bucatini with duck and rockfish with garlicky clams; and 10 or so dessert options, such as caramelized pear crepes with vanilla ice cream and sugar-free hazelnut mousse cake.

 Room Service: Gratis room service is available round the clock.
-Super early risers can get a full breakfast delivered before the Lido Restaurant opens (order by 2 a.m.).
+Super-early risers can get a full breakfast delivered before the Lido Restaurant opens (order by 2 a.m.).
 From noon to 10 p.m., you can get salmon, salads, French onion soup and sandwiches, among other fare.
 Items are more limited during the wee hours.

-Two fee restaurants, Canaletto and Pinnacle Grill, plus Le Cirque, a pop-up eatery offered once per cruise in the Pinnacle Grill, are available to diners who crave something beyond the ship's standard dining.
+Two fee restaurants, Canaletto and the Pinnacle Grill, plus Le Cirque, a pop-up eatery offered once per cruise in the Pinnacle Grill, are available to diners who crave something beyond the ship's standard dining.

-Le Cirque at the Pinnacle Grill (Deck 2, midship; $49 per person; $89 with wine pairings): This once-per-cruise pop-up restaurant features menu items from its renowned New York namesake.
-Expect fresh takes on classic dishes, like rack of lamb, sea bass and chateaubriand.
+Le Cirque at the Pinnacle Grill (Deck 2, midship); US$49 per person; US$89 with wine pairings: This once-per-cruise pop-up restaurant features menu items from its renowned New York namesake.
+Expect fresh takes on classic dishes, such as rack of lamb, sea bass and chateaubriand.
 Recommended starts and finishes to this feast: Le Cirque's signature lobster salad and creme brulee.
-Dinner is served from 5:30 p.m. to 9:30 p.m.
+Dinner only.
 Reservations are recommended.